bytecodealliance/cranelift/docs/langref.rst

 The *heap bound* is the total size of the mapped and unmapped pages.
 This is the bound that :inst:`heap_addr` checks against.
-Memory accesses inside the heap bounds can trap if they hit a page which is not :term:`accessible`.
+Memory accesses inside the heap bounds can trap if they hit an unmapped page (which is not :term:`accessible`).

 .. autoinst:: heap_addr